-- 1. Quizzes (40%): The student will take a weekly quiz covering the week's assigned reading material.
+- 1. Quizzes (50%): The student will take a weekly quiz covering the week's assigned reading material.
 These quizzes will be administered at the start of each class session.
-There will be a total of twelve quizzes and the lowest two grades will be dropped. - 2.
+The lowest quiz grade will be dropped. - 2.
 Exams (40%): The student will take two exams: a midterm and a final.
-Each of these exams will be worth 20% of the student's final grade and will be administered in-class according to the dates listed on outline.
+Each of these exams will be worth 20% of the student's final grade and will be administered in-class according to the dates listed on the course schedule. - 3.

-- 3. English-to-Greek (ETG) Translation Assignments (10%): There will be ten English-to-Greek translation assignments throughout the semester.
-These will be done as open-book/take-home assignments.
-The lowest grade will be dropped. - 4.
 In-Class Participation (10%): We will be doing many exercises in class such as translation, parsing, learning songs, reciting vocabulary, and others.
 I will ask students to participate each class session.
 Each student will receive a participation grade at the end of the semester based on his/her in class engagement.
 Students should pay close attention, ask questions, participate in group exercises, and come prepared to parse and translate.